mwkaufmann/requests/README.md

 Client client = Client.single().compress(false).build();
 ```

+##Https Verification

-##Https Verification Some https sites do not have trusted http certificate, Exception will be throwed when request.
+Some https sites do not have trusted http certificate, Exception will be throwed when request.
 You can disable https certificate verify by:

 ```java
 Client client = Client.single().verify(false).build();
 ```

+##Proxy Set

-##Proxy Set proxy by proxy method:
+Proxy by proxy method:

 ```java
 Client client = Client.single()